A Systematic Survey on Large Language Models for Algorithm Design: Taxonomy of LLM Roles in Algorithm Design

 Differing from direct solution generation, \citet{lange2024large} investigate the use of LLMs in designing evolution strategies, introducing a new prompting strategy to enhance the mean statistic in their EvoLLM method, which shows superior performance over baseline algorithms in synthetic black-box optimization functions and neuroevolution tasks.
-They also demonstrate that fine-tuning LLMs with data from teacher algorithms can further improve the performance of EvoLLM.
-Moreover, \citet{custode2024investigation} present a preliminary study that uses LLMs to automate hyperparameter selection by analyzing optimization logs and providing real-time recommendations.
+They also demonstrate that fine-tuning LLMs with data from teacher algorithms can further improve the performance of EvoLLM. \citet{custode2024investigation} present a preliminary study that uses LLMs to automate hyperparameter selection by analyzing optimization logs and providing real-time recommendations.
+Moreover, \citet{xu2025autoep} adopt LLMs to adaptively adjust the hyperparameter for metaheuristic algorithms.

 Beyond traditional optimization tasks, LLMaO has been widely adopted in prompt engineering for LLMs, a process often referred to as ``automatic prompt optimization''~\citep{zhou2022large}.
 These methods primarily involve iterative refinement of prompts by LLMs to improve their effectiveness for specific models (typically LLMs).
 Techniques include resampling-based strategies, where LLMs generate variations of original prompts while maintaining semantic similarity~\citep{wang2023promptagent}, and reflection-based strategies, where LLMs optimize by analyzing and learning from previous prompt iterations or errors~\citep{guo2023connecting}, have been explored. \citet{ma2024large} note that LLM optimizers often struggle to accurately identify the root causes of errors during the reflection process, influenced by their pre-existing knowledge rather than an objective analysis of mistakes.
-To address these issues, they propose a new approach termed ``automatic behavior optimization'', aimed at directly and more effectively controlling the behavior of target models.
+To address these issues, they propose a new approach termed ``automatic behavior optimization'', aimed at directly and more effectively controlling the behavior of target models. \citet{liu2025language} introduce RSBench, a benchmark set specifically for the task of evaluating LLM-based evolutionary algorithms in optimizing recommendation prompts in recommender systems.